Why Study Mental Health Counseling?

 Methods of Instruction

-The instruction for the Clinical Mental Health Counseling, Marriage, Couple and Family Counseling and Pastoral Therapy tracks within the Mental Health Counseling Program at Belmont University are primarily taught on campus with the exception of the Field Education element.
+The instruction for the Clinical Mental Health Counseling, Marriage, Couples and Family Counseling and Pastoral Therapy tracks within the Mental Health Counseling Program at Belmont University are primarily taught on campus with the exception of the Field Education element.
 Program faculty in these tracks teach all curriculum face to face with the students.
 The School Counseling Track is taught solely online with the exception of one weekend intensive per semester.

 Program Details